 - Physically forcing my child to do something against his will.

 Can you think of ways that you yourself were not listened to?
 Can you think of a time when what you thought didn’t matter, or times when you were steered in a direction you really didn’t want to go?
-What does it feel like to this day when you are ignored or dismissed?
+What does it feel like to this day when you are ignored, dismissed, or forced?
 It hurts doesn’t it?

 I get it that parents once in a while will have to make decisions that are in the best interested of their children, even if the children don’t understand.
 I know this.
 But using this as a default mode of parenting or as an excuse to dismiss children and their voices will come at a cost.
 The cost is the same as I’ve mentioned before: not feeling good enough, deficient and confused.